mmanciop/opentelemetry-injector/README.md

 ### Why Rust

-Why using [rust](https://www.rust-lang.org/) for an `LD_PRELOAD` object, rather than something more traditional like C?
+Why using [Rust](https://www.rust-lang.org/) for an `LD_PRELOAD` object, rather than something more traditional like C?
-Well, rust has very nice memory management and the [redhook](https://crates.io/crates/redhook) crate to create `LD_PRELOAD` objects that makes me fret far less over catastrophic bugs this might introduce.
+Well, Rust has very nice memory management and the [redhook](https://crates.io/crates/redhook) crate to create `LD_PRELOAD` objects that makes me fret far less over catastrophic bugs this project might introduce.

+## Limitations

+The runtime used by your applications needs to be dynamically linked to LibC for the `LD_PRELOAD` mechanic used in this project to work.

 ## Support